nikhil16kulkarni/WhatsApp-Automation-using-Python/README.md

 ### After Installing Above Materials :

+---

+#### WhatsApp Chatbot - Text :

 Run the [code](https://github.com/nikhilk16/WhatsApp-Automation-using-Python/blob/master/whatsappChatbot.ipynb) on your Notebook. </br>
 Read the comments properly.
 Type Recipient's Name (Note : The name should not contain space.
 For example : **Abc Xyz** won't work whereas **Abc_Xyz** or **AbcXyz** will work.
 Write The message you want to send to the recipient.
 After writing the message, write the no. of times you want to send the message to that recipient. </br></br>

+---

+#### Whatsapp Chatbot - Text, Image & Video :

+Run the [code](https://github.com/nikhilk16/WhatsApp-Automation-using-Python/blob/master/WhatsappChatbot%20-%20Text%20%26%20Image.ipynb) on your Notebook. </br>
+Read the comments properly.
+Type Recipient's Name (Note : The name should not contain space.
+For example : **Abc Xyz** won't work whereas **Abc_Xyz** or **AbcXyz** will work.
+Write The message you want to send to the recipient.
+After writing the message, write the no. of times you want to send the message to that recipient.
+After that type the path of Image/Video you want to send. </br></br>

 Then run the program.